sobia-kanwal/lehna/README.md

-# Udharly
+# Lehna

-Welcome to Udharly, a fullstack e-commerce web application for selling apparel built with server-side rendering (SSR).
+Welcome to Lehna, a fullstack e-commerce web application for selling apparel built with server-side rendering (SSR).

 ## Homepage preview